Low Cost Internet for Seniors: Discounts to Know (2026 Guide)

 The cost of internet service

-Most seniors pay between $30 and $70 monthly for reliable internet.
-This typically covers browsing, email, video calls, and streaming.
-Promotional rates can lower initial costs, but check what the price will be after the promotion ends—this affects your budget.
+Most seniors pay between $30 and $70 a month for reliable internet, which usually covers browsing, email, video calls, and streaming.
+Promotional rates can lower your first few bills, but always check what the price jumps to once the promotion ends, because that is the number your budget has to live with.

 Standard internet in the United States typically ranges from $50 to $100 per month.
 For many seniors on retirement income, this is a significant expense.
 Several providers offer substantially discounted plans for older adults and low-income households.